Geooorg/discovergy-client/README.md

 # Usage
 ## API access
-Accessing the API is (unfortunately!) only possible using your login credentials you get for the Discovergy portal.
+Accessing the API is (unfortunately!) possible only using your login credentials you get for the Discovergy web portal.

 Create a file named `credentials` next to the PHP files.
 Line one needs to contain your username, line two your password.
 That's it.